 There is an intricate dance I think most of us miss out on.
 That is the art of delayed gratification–or, in this specific case, letter writing and snail mail.

 Yesterday, a wonderful present arrived for me.
-I wasn’t expecting it, and that certainly added to the initial gasp-love-beauty-dizzy-shock sensation.
+I wasn’t expecting it, and that certainly added to the initial gasp-shock-love-dream-daze sensation.
 It’s a sensation I usually associate with making intense eye-contact with a brave, vivid personality.
 In the haze of it all, my mind struggled to catch up and rearrange the circumstances.